ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 # MongoDB University
 (General Session Keynote)

-With MongoDB Universtity Mongo has its own platform for online courses.
+With [MongoDB University](https://university.mongodb.com/){:target="_blank" rel="noopener noreferrer"}, Mongo has its own platform for online courses.
 A lot of them are available for free.
 You can pick out courses according to your needs or profession.
 There are training tracks for Developers, DBA's and everyone else...